zhibailin/MasteringEnglish/13-Arm_Yourself_With_Specific_Knowledge.md

 So, very often, it’s not something you sit down and then you [[reason]] about, it’s more found by [[observation]].
 You almost have to __look back on your own life__ and see what you’re actually good at.

+For example, I wanted to be a scientist and that is where a lot of my [[moral hierarchy]] comes from.